muhme/joomla-branches-tester/README.md

 You see the four orange Web Server containers with the four different Joomla versions.
 They are based on the `branch_*` folders, which are also available on the Docker host.

+:point_right: The version numbers used in this documentation are as of August 2024.
+As the active branches change regularly, the current numbers are read from the `joomla-cms` repository.

 On the right you see three blue containers with the databases MySQL, MariaDB and PostgreSQL.
 To be able to check the databases, two further blue containers with phpMyAdmin and pgAdmin are installed.
 As green Docker container Cypress runs headless for testing.